The Stonehenge Hoax – Station Stones

 The Solution

-The two Station Stone features found on the Stonehenge site are situated on the North West and South East side of the main monument within the ditched circle – both have individual moats surrounding them.
+The two Station Stone features found on the Stonehenge site are situated on the North West and South East sides of the main monument within the ditched circle – both have individual moats surrounding them.
 This can be seen clearly in the Station Stone in the North West, also known as WA3595 (North Mount), discovered in 1956 (Atkinson et al.,1956).
-Where Atkinson observed that ‘a small gully running East-West appears to lie beneath the rubble and earth bank’.
+Atkinson observed that ‘a small gully running East-West appears to lie beneath the rubble and earth bank’.

 This indicates that the gully was a connecting strip, linking the main henge moat to a smaller moat surrounding the North West Station Stone.
 It wouldn’t be an unrealistic suggestion that the southern Station Stone was also connected to the main moat.
-If we believe traditional archaeologists’ commonly held view that the moat surrounding the central monument at Stonehenge was constructed purely as a landscape feature, why would our ancestors connect the two smaller ditches to the main one?
+If we believe the traditional archaeologists’ commonly held view that the moat surrounding the central monument at Stonehenge was constructed purely as a landscape feature, why would our ancestors connect the two smaller ditches to the main one?

-Hawley and Atkinson, both suggested that they were built at the same time “The ditches of the North and South Barrows are suggested as belonging to this phase (Phase 3b) purely on their resemblance to the Heel stone ditch, an observation made by Professor Atkinson(1978,78).”
+Hawley and Atkinson both suggested that they were built at the same time: “The ditches of the North and South Barrows are suggested as belonging to this phase (Phase 3b) purely on their resemblance to the Heel stone ditch, an observation made by Professor Atkinson(1978,78).”
 (Cleal et al., 1995,274).

 In his 1979 – 80 (C91) excavation, Pitts also found this water deposit, where he observed “chalk intermixed with periglacial marl which covers all of the bottom and moat of the sides….
-Natural silting of the greater part of the ditch is acceptable” – this indicates that this was left to silt over time and only filled when the Avenue fell into disuse and the original stones were moved.
+Natural silting of the greater part of the ditch is acceptable” – this indicates that this was left to silt over time and only filled when the Avenue fell into disuse, and the original stones were moved.

 Modern theories use astroarchaeology alignments based on these posts to speculate on the reasons for their existence.
 Unfortunately, only two of the four Station Stones have a mound and moats, which does not make sense if they are as crucial as these theorists believe.
-Our ancestors-built round barrows as signposts, not burial mounds.
+Our ancestors built round barrows as signposts, not burial mounds.
 These markers are aligned to show where to go and, more importantly, how to get home.

 If you follow the line from the centre of the site through the Northern Station Stone, you will go past no less than five long barrows, 15 round barrows, Casterley Camp, Knap Hill Camp, and the White Horse, finally arriving at Avebury.
 This is not bad, for just 36.4 km of travel.
 That’s one barrow every 500 metres; not even I could get lost with that marker frequency.
 Mathematically, the chance of this number of barrows being in line over such a small distance is less than half of one per cent (0.05 %), or 2000 to 1 in layman’s terms.